PaulStapel/PaulStapel.github.io/content/meditation/social-initiation.md

     - meditation
 ---

-> Life is a conversation, make it a good one
+> "Life is a conversation, make it a good one" [Glennon Doyle]

 In keeping with my new year resolutions, I started meditating on how I can become a more sociable person.
 One of the core parts of being social is conversation, and while I have learned a lot about how to hold an engaging conversation, there is always one thing that I find difficult: How do you start a conversation in a natural way?